Logic4Twisted/CarND-Path-Planning-Project/README.md

 ### Model Documentation

 To simplify my model I used Frenet coordinates for planing.
-Method getXY provided (by intructor video) was not accurate enough.
-Car did not drive smoothly and had sudden jerks.
-Using spline function more accurate calculation of xy coordinates given Frenet coordinates is possible.
-Some inaccuracies are stil present when calculating positions in the righmost lane.
-This is because this lane is the farthest away from reference line.
+Method getXY provided (by instructor video) was not accurate enough.
+The car did not drive smoothly and had sudden jerks.
+Using spline function more accurate calculation of XY coordinates given Frenet coordinates is possible.
+Some inaccuracies are still present when calculating positions in the rightmost lane.
+This is because this lane is the farthest away from the reference line.
 I created additional class HighwayMap to encompass all map related functionalities.

 ##### States
-Essentially, model has two "states".
-Normal state is when I am considering all possible trajectories.
+Essentially, the model has two "states".
+The normal state is when I am considering all possible trajectories.
 That is, I am considering staying in the lane, or changing lane if possible.
-Second state is when I am changing lanes.
-In this state I am reusing previously calculated waypoints and not considering new information.
-Only exception is when trajectory runs out of waypoints before reaching targeted lane.
-In this case I am generating all the trajectories like in the normal state.
-Obviously, this is a shorcommig of a model but makes problem simpler, and it works well.
+The second state is when I am changing lanes.
+In this state, I am reusing previously calculated waypoints and not considering new information.
+The only exception is when trajectory runs out of waypoints before reaching the targeted lane.
+In this case, I am generating all the trajectories like in the normal state.
+Obviously, this is a shortcoming of a model but makes the problem simpler, and it works well.
 This is the code in `main.cpp` that distinguishes two states:

 ```c++
 if (in_lane || previous.size() < 20) { // "Normal" state - generate all trajectories